manuzhang/blog/en/2022/2022-03-15-regression-limit-bucket-spark311.md

 One more puzzle for me is the special incremental way the tasks were scheduled in 3.1.1.
 Searching for keyword "limit" in configs has led me to `spark.sql.limit.scaleUpFactor` whose doc says

 > Minimal increase rate in number of partitions between attempts when executing a take on a query.
 Higher values lead to more partitions read.
 Lower values might lead to longer execution times as more jobs will be run.
+(Default value is 4)

 I tried increasing the config to 300k and the performance was a bit better with 239999 tasks immediately being scheduled in the second stage.
 I suppose it would much better if I could got more resources to run those tasks in parallel.